Rishivarshney100/Agentic_AI_Interviewer/README.md

   </h1>
 </div>

 MockAI is a modern web application that leverages cutting-edge AI technology to provide realistic job interview practice sessions.
-Built with Next.js and powered by Vapi's AI agents, it offers an immersive interview experience with intelligent feedback powered by Google Gemini.
+Built with Next.js and powered by Vapi's voice AI agents with GPT-4o, it offers an immersive interview experience with real-time conversational intelligence.

 ### ✨ Key Features